vksnk/coloring/README.md

 pip install -r requirements.txt
 ```

-and you should be good to go.
+and you should be good to go (might need to add ` -i https://pypi.org/simple` to the `pip install`).

 **Please note that at the moment of writing Python 3.14 is not supported, because some of the dependencies such as PyG haven't added support for it yet.**